robertdebock/ansible-role-docker/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-docker.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-docker)

-Have Docker (as provided by distribution) available on your system.
+The purpose of this role is to install and configure Docker on your system.

 Example Playbook
 ----------------